Domination for latin square graphs: Latin squares

 \section{Latin squares}

-Latin squares firstly appeared in 1723 in order to construct magic squares.
+Latin squares have been around for several centuries.
 In recent years, together with their associated graph, they have been intensively studied because of their connections with other area of mathematics and their practical applications.
+We refer to \cite{CombinDes} for an introduction on latin squares.

-\begin{Definition} A \emph{latin square of order $n\ge1$} is a $n\times n$ grid, each entry of which is a number from the set $[n] = \{1,2,\dots ,n\}$ such that no number appears twice in any row or column. \end{Definition} \begin{Definition} In a latin square $L$ of order $n$, if, for some $1\le l \le n$, the $l^2$ cells defined by $l$ rows and $l$ columns form a latin square of order $l$, it is called a \emph{latin subsquare} of $L$. \end{Definition} It is clear that, if we permute in any way the rows, or the columns, or the symbols of a latin square, the result is still a latin square.
+\begin{Definition} A \emph{latin square of order $n\ge1$} is a $n\times n$ matrix containing $n$ symbols such that each row and each column contains exactly one copy of each symbol. \end{Definition}

+\begin{Definition} In a latin square $L$ of order $n$, if, for some $1\le l \le n$, the $l^2$ cells defined by $l$ rows and $l$ columns form a latin square of order $l$, it is called a \emph{latin subsquare} of $L$. \end{Definition} Unless otherwise specified, in this paper we use $[n] = \{1,2,\dots ,n\}$ as the symbol set and also to index the rows and columns of a latin square.

+It is clear that, if we permute in any way the rows, or the columns, or the symbols of a latin square, the result is still a latin square.

 Let $L$ be a latin square of order $n$ with cells $\{(r,c)~|~r,c\in[n]\}$, then each cell contains a symbol from an alphabet of size $n$, and no row or column of $L$ contains a repeated symbol.
 Hence, given a cell $(r , c)$ containing the symbol $s = L_{r ,c}$, we can represent it by the triple $(r , c , s)$.